UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ---

-Functions help avoid redundant code but sometimes it takes away some clarity.
-Figuring out what code does can be difficult even in the best cases. ***Docstrings*** provides a solution to this problem.

-A ***docstring*** is the documentation for the function.
-It is a literal string that comes directly after defining it.
+Functions can get very complicated, so it’s not always obvious what they do just from looking at the name, arguments, or code.
+Therefore, people like to explain what the function does.
+The standard format for doing this is called a **docstring**.
+A **docstring** is a literal string that comes directly after the function `def` and documents the function’s purpose and usage

 Writing a docstring for your functions informs on what your code does so that collaborators (and you in 6 months’ time) are not struggling to